UTSCCSCC01/finalprojects22-amorr-yes/doc/sprint4/sprint4.md

 ## Spikes:

-- Frontend: We may need to dynamic display client's order history on service provider's main page.
-- Backend: We need to develop an api and data structure for clients' orders
+- Backend: We need to find a solution for client payment and provider deposit

 ## User stories for sprint 4: